Kotlin/kotlin-by-example/examples/01_introduction/06_Generics.md

 </div>

-Note how the compiler can infer the generic type from the parameters of `mutableStackOf` so that you don't have to write `mutableStackOf<Int>(...)`.
+Note that the compiler can infer the generic type from the parameters of `mutableStackOf` so that you don't have to write `mutableStackOf<Int>(...)`.